elucian/bee/syntax/keywords.md

 | read     | Accept user input from console
 | write    | Add something to console buffer but no new line
 | print    | Output expression result to console
-| modify   | Mutate variable value using an expression
+| alter    | Mutate variable value using an expression

 ## Control statements